Finna-code/MerchandisePortal/docs/RequirementAnalysis.md

 - Moderation of reviews (visibility control)

 ### 4.5 Payment Processing
-- Integration with payment gateways (e.g., Razorpay)
+- Integration with a third-party payment gateway (provider to be finalized)
 - Payment status tracking

 ### 4.6 Reminders & Notifications